gravitational/teleport/rfd/0160-kubernetes-operator-resource-versioning.md

 The test plan is the following:
 - validate that existing CRs are reconciled the same way by the operator
-- validate that the operator uses the `teleportResourceVersion` field when specified
-- validate that users can create RoleV6 and RoleV7 once this is implemented
+- validate that users can create `TeleportRoleV6` and `TeleportRoleV7` once this is implemented